-This brand new event aims to attract runners of all ages and abilities to the City Centre to encourage an even greater boost for charities and offer a fun and friendly route to inspire more people in getting active.
+The RAM 5 Mile is one of the newest additions to the Run For All calendar.
+This is an event for runners of all ages and abilities, providing an even greater boost for charities and a fun and friendly way to inspire more people to get active.

-Online entries for the RAM 5 mile are now open.
+Online entries for the 2023 RAM 5 mile are open.
+Please click here to enter.

 Entrants must be a least 15 years or over on event day.

 - Chip timing

 - Exclusive medal

 Will be located in the event village and open from 7.15 am on Sunday.
 Please note that you don’t have to register on the day.

 Playing host to our partner charities, Race Office, baggage tents our event village is located on Market Place.

 Please leave time to drop your baggage at the baggage store which will open in the Market Place event village at 7.15am.
 You will be able to retrieve your baggage from the same store after your run.